OBDS-Training/Help/content/en/docs/linux/configuration/bashrc/index.md

 ### Aliases

-The next chunk of code uses the `alias` command to create aliases, which are essentially shortcuts that condense arbitrarily complex (sequences of) commands accessible as single-word keywords.
+The next chunk of code uses the `alias` command to create aliases.
+Aliases are essentially shortcuts that condense arbitrarily complex (sequences of) commands as single-word keywords, reducing keystrokes and improving speed and efficiency.

 While the `alias` command can be used to define shortcuts interactively in the Bash session, aliases are most commonly defined in the `~/.bashrc` file, to make them available as soon as